 The weed removal robot developed by Kotaniemi, Känsäkoski and Heikkilä is designed to mechanically remove Rumex weeds when they are still seedlings.
 Removing these plants as seedlings, while destroying their roots, is highly preferable over the use of pesticides, as it limits damage to the environment and the health of humans consuming nearby crops.

 In their previous papers, the researchers had introduced a computer vision-based approach to detect and localize Rumex weed.
-Their new paper built on these previous efforts to develop a that could remove the weeds identified by the computer vision model.
+Their new paper built on these previous efforts to develop a robotic platform that could remove the weeds identified by the computer vision model.

 To plan the robot's weeding missions, the researchers utilized a multi-layered control approach.
 This approach divides weed removal tasks into three smaller sets of actions, including navigating the robot towards a weed, detecting this weed and finally removing it.